-NOTE: For now this method simply unsubscribes to the given queries but should in the future differentiated into recieving email notifications or not and subscribing to queries or not.
+NOTE: For now this method simply unsubscribes to the given queries but should in the future differentiated into receiving email notifications or not and subscribing to queries or not.

-- email (str) The email assocaited with the query - queries (list (int)) A list of query hashes. - " list[str] (models) A list of models. - subscribe (bool) The subscription status for all matching query hashes
+- email (str) The email assocaited with the query - queries (list (int)) A list of query hashes. - list[str] (models ") A list of models. - subscribe (bool) The subscription status for all matching query hashes class emmaa.db.manager.StatementDatabaseManager(host, label=None)

-Returns Return True if the update was successful, False otherwise
+Return True if the update was successful, False otherwise